Finite energy well-posedness for nonlinear Schr\"odinger equations with non-vanishing conditions at infinity: The energy space and the linear propagator

 Moreover the metric function $d_{\Eb}$ is equivalent to

 \end{proposition} In \cite{Gerard}, the Proposition is stated for $(\Etwo, d_{\Etwo})$.
-We prove below, see Lemma \ref{lem:metric}, that the two metric spaces can be identified and the equivalence of the metrics.

-\begin{remark} We observe that the connected components of $\Eb(\R^3)$ are given by $c+\Fc(\R^3)$ for $c\in \C$ with $|c|=1$.
+We prove below, see Lemma \ref{lem:metric}, that the two metric spaces can be identified and that the topologies induced by the respective metrics are equivalent. \begin{remark} We observe that the connected components of $\Eb(\R^3)$ are given by $c+\Fc(\R^3)$ for $c\in \C$ with $|c|=1$.
 The energy space $\Eb(\R^3)$ is an affine space and the far-field behavior is determined by $c$ corresponding to a phase shift.
-The affine structure of the energy space allows for an alternative approach to solve the Cauchy Problem for $d=3$, as observed in \cite[Remark 4.5]{Gerard} for \eqref{eq:GP} and exploited in \cite{KOPV} for cubic-quintic nonlinearities and far-field behavior \eqref{eq:farfield}. \end{remark}

-\begin{remark} The $2D$ energy space $\Eb(\R^2)$ lacks an affine structure due to non-trivial oscillations at spatial infinity.
+The affine structure of the energy space allows for an alternative approach to solve the Cauchy Problem for $d=3$, as observed in \cite[Remark 4.5]{Gerard} for \eqref{eq:GP} and exploited in \cite{KOPV} for cubic-quintic nonlinearities and far-field behavior \eqref{eq:farfield}. \end{remark} \begin{remark} The $2D$ energy space $\Eb(\R^2)$ lacks an affine structure due to non-trivial oscillations at spatial infinity.
 Indeed, unbounded phase oscillations at spatial infinity may occur, e.g. $\psi(x)=\eul^{\imu(2+\log|x|)^{\beta}}$ with $\beta<\frac12$ is such that $\psi\in \Eb(\R^2)$, see \cite[Remark 4.2]{Gerard}.
 Moreover, the metric space $(\Eb(\R^2),d_{\Eb})$ is not separable.
 We refer to Remark \ref{rem:topology} for a detailed discussion and a weakened topology for which $\Eb(\R^2)$ is connected and separable. \end{remark}